niacdoial/blemd/README.md

 ```
 Oh, and it is here (http://www.vg-resource.com/thread-21121.html) too.

-then, because the exportation war really lossy, there was MaxBMD, a MaxScript variation that used 3dsMax from Autodesk.
+then, because the exportation was really lossy, there was MaxBMD, a MaxScript variation that used 3dsMax from Autodesk.
 It was based on bmdview2pre3 by thakis (homepage at http://amnoid.de/gc/ download source at http://www.emutalk.net/showthread.php?t=26919&page=39)
 it still had a lot of bugs, and a HELL lot of different branches.
-Plus this software is expensive.
-And it was really uneasy to debug.
+Plus 3dsMax is expensive, And (from my perspective) maxscript is hard to debug due to the need to reboot 3dsMax after each modification.
 the discussion is here: http://www.emutalk.net/threads/44490

 It was then adapted by Niacdoial (me) from Avatarus-One's version on Github(https://github.com/Avatarus-one/MaxBMD/)
 and a bit of the latest BMDView2 program (and planning to use more of it for better materials)
-to use blender instead (plus, it is a python plug-in, so that language is far easier to debug)
+to use blender instead (plus, it is a python plug-in, so that language is far easier to debug, and robust IDEs exist)

-Finally, the current verion (BleMD) is part of a no-admin-needed pipeline (if you have the right C++ libraries (most PCs do)?)
+Finally, the current verion (BleMD) is part of a no-admin-needed pipeline (if you have the right C++ libraries (most PCs do))